Slamy/Wiki_MiSTer/Using-MiSTer.md

 `exit`

-Once thats downloaded, it should exit back to the prompt.
-We can now update the system from within MiSTer.
+That will download the updater for you in the correct folder.
+Once thats downloaded, it should exit back to the prompt, and we can now update the system from within MiSTer.